rks101/egnet/README.md

 * [Gmail sending limits in Google Workspace](https://support.google.com/a/answer/166852)

-* [Enable MTA-STS and TLS reporting](https://support.google.com/a/answer/9276512) to inprove email security and reporting.
+* [Enable MTA-STS and TLS reporting](https://support.google.com/a/answer/9276512) to improve email security and reporting.

 ----